nadinekuo/www/about/releases/ET_2020_05_announcement.md

     - Cactus documentation now contains information on the git revisions used to produce documentation
     - a long standing bug in `CCTK_TraverseString` when traversing "all" groups was fixed
     - the testsuite mechanism provides options to run only some tests
+    - the testsuite mechanism provides options to postprocess data before comparison, for example to compare HDF5 files
     - the testsuite mechanism will run all tests that request less than the available number of processes, running more tests
     - Cactus option lists can now refer to environment variables using `${ENV-VAR-NAME}`
     - cross compiling support in Cactus has been improved